Critical RCE · New CVEs · Active multi-actor exploitation

 5. Post-exploitation: Once code execution is achieved, typical follow-ups include access to secrets, planting backdoors, cryptomining, or lateral movement within internal networks.

 PoC note: Many public “proof-of-concept” scripts are incomplete or exploit sloppy application logic (for example calling child_process.exec directly) instead of the underlying bug.
-Such PoCs should not be used blindly against production systems.
+Such PoCs should not be used blindly against production systems – they may be non-functional, outdated or even contain malware targeting researchers.

 Detection & telemetry